 Nails have been used from the Bronze age.
 They were used in a similar way to today - for fixing pieces of wood, or for hanging things from.
 Prior to the 1800s, nails were hand forged and had square or rectangular heads, which made them look more like a peg.
 After the 1800's, round headed nails came into use.
 A simple way to roughly date antique doors or furniture is to check whether the nails have round or square heads.
 Today, hand-forged nails are ideal for projects that require a traditional period design.

 Door & Upholstery Studs

-Here at Suffolk Latch Company, we offer a beautiful range of simple hand forged nails in pewter and a darker self-metal colour.
-Available in two sizes the smaller 35mm size is ideal for door decoration, while the 65mm longer length can be used on wooden flooring to give that authentic period feature.
+Here at Suffolk Latch Company, we offer a beautiful range of hand forged nails and pyramid door studs & upholstery studs.
+The hand forged rosehead nails are available in pewter and a darker self-metal colour.
+The smaller 35mm size nails are ideal for door decoration, while the 65mm longer length can be used on wooden flooring to give that authentic period feature.
 Our upholstery studs are pyramid in style and cast in iron to give a uniform look.
-These pyramid studs are a great choice for dressing furniture or simply giving a decorative edge to a heavy oak door.
+The pyramid studs are a great choice for dressing furniture or for giving a decorative edge to a heavy oak door.